lipilian/RotationCode/README.md

 # RotationTracking

+# windows batch file to automatically run source code
+* put "Rotation" File on Desktop if you use windows

 1. (Optional) use the RealSense.py document to manage the realsense D435 model to read the
 bag file to generate the raw image from left and right camera.